Rob-Pait/dreamcloud-docs/tutorials/source/setting-up-gitlab.rst

     sudo gitlab-ctl reconfigure

 Congrats, you are now running gitlab.
-Before you run away, login to the web page in a browser (using your instances ip as the url), and login with the credentials
+The last thing you need to do is login to the web page in a browser (using your instance's ip as the url), and login with the credentials

 Username: root